 - A gallon-sized plastic zip-top bag or wet bag (like this one).

-As you’re getting your stuff together, assemble the pump parts and screw in the bottles, though you can leave the breast shields off.
+As you pack your bag, assemble the pump parts and screw in the bottles.
 Then put the pump parts, attached bottles, breast shields, and caps for the bottles in the zip-top bag in your pump bag.

 Pumping and Driving Steps